SIA Frontline and Non Frontline Licence

 To become a security guard, obtaining a security licence is a requirement.
-But the question is, should you apply for a frontline or non-frontline licence?
+But the question is, should you apply for a front-line SIA licence or a non-frontline licence?
 In this article, we will explain the key differences between an SIA frontline and non-frontline licence and provide a clear guide to help you determine which one is right for your role.

 What is an SIA Licence?